 How to Trim Bushes

-Wondering how to trim your bushes?
+Wondering how to trim your bushes and shrubs?

 It's not hard to do and the plant will be a lot happier for it.
 It's similar to us getting a haircut.
 We need trimming once in a while and so do your plants.